-In Australia, under the Work Health and Safety Act 2011, the employers must minimise the risk to any psychological threats or safety within the organisation.
+In Australia, under the Work Health and Safety Act 2011, employers must minimize the risk of any psychological threats or safety within the organization.
 The psychological hazards cause stress, generally when a work-related demand exceeds the ability to cope.

 The Gap Between Demand and Fulfilment

 However, a recent study from Forbes stated that 50% of organisations offer flexibility in work schedules.
 Still, the percentage is lower in the case of other well-beings’ employees wished for.

 The study further shows that around 70% of the employees want telecommuting, whereas only 28% of the organizations offer it.
 60% of employees wish to have mental health support, and 21% of the organizations provide it.

 Employee happiness, employee engagement, employee satisfaction, and employee experience are considered under employee well-being.